 These early adventures filled us with a tremendous respect and admiration for the great wines of Europe.
 For sure, some of the New World is interesting, but we think that Europe is the heartland of truly fine wine.

-At the end of 2010 we started Alheit Vineyards.
-Our goal is to show that the Cape’s vinous heritage is worth celebrating and protecting, that old vineyards and “ordinary grapes” are in fact wonderful, and that we are only now scratching the surface of what is possible in the Cape.
+The goal was clear: we wanted to make wines with a clear Cape identity.
+We wanted to show that the Cape’s vinous heritage is worth celebrating and protecting, that old vineyards and “ordinary grapes” are in fact wonderful, and that we’re only just scratching the surface of what’s possible in the Cape.